Skip to main content

 If we have a next appointment

-For Forms filled via the web, we do an extra check for the patient's "next appointment" during the matching process.
+For public web form responses, we do an extra check for the patient's "next appointment" during the matching process.
 The image below shows a next appointment that's been found for a particular match.

 If we find a next appointment, and we have a connected API key for the practitioner on that appointment, we know we can use the practitioner from that appointment to create the Treatment Note, and thus automatic processing can go ahead.